pdsteele/SteerClear/README.md

 SteerClear
 ==========

 A Ruby on Rails Web Application for making WM Steer Clear Ride Requests

+ To pull from TFS, use git clone https://steerclear.visualstudio.com/DefaultCollection/_git/steer%20clear

+ Remember to use branches with git checkout -b "branchName"